Soumaken03/Soumaken03/README.md

 - 👋 Hi, I’m @Soumaken03
-- 👀 I’m interested in doxing
+- 👀 I’m interested in OSINT
-- 🌱 I’m currently learning doxing
+- 🌱 I’m currently learning OSINT
-- 💞️ I’m looking to collaborate on doxing project
+- 💞️ I’m looking to collaborate on OSINT team project
 - 📫 How to reach me : Soumaken03#7003

 <!---